 The proven eLearning design process covered in this article will help you move in the right direction and design engaging, effective learning experiences: whether they’re for your portfolio or a global audience of learners.

 To view a video recap with plenty of examples, check out the How to Design Effective eLearning video.

-And, as discussed, you can view over 20 examples of portfolios and scenario-based projects via the bootcamp showcase.
+And, as discussed, you can view over 20 examples of portfolios and scenario-based projects via the portfolio showcase.